J-1 Exchange Visitor Scholars

 STEP 1

-For appointments through The Office of the Provost, contact them for instructions on meeting the following requirements:
+For appointments through the Office of the Provost, contact them for instructions on meeting the following requirements: For appointments through the Office of Postdoctoral Affairs, submit the following documentation to Diana Dickson or Jordan Rodgers:

-• a completed background check through the Office of the Provost
+• A completed background check through the Office of the Provost

-• a record of hire in Banner and an assigned NDid number, which will be confirmed by the Office of the Provost in an email to the appropriate Dean’s Office
+• A record of hire in Banner and an assigned NDid number, which will be confirmed by the Office of the Provost in an email to the appropriate Dean’s Office

 • Scholar’s CV/resume in English